Balsamic Glaze Recipe

 It also adds a special finishing touch to my sockeye salmon recipe, shrimp or almost any other type of seafood you can think of.

-It’s also perfect for vegetables, like balsamic glazed carrots and Brussels sprouts with balsamic glaze.
+It’s also perfect for vegetables: balsamic glazed carrots or asparagus!

-This balsamic glaze recipe also really shines when it’s served with vegetables.
-I love balsamic roasted carrots and asparagus, and roasted radicchio and mini Hasselback potatoes drizzled with balsamic glaze.
+This glaze recipe also really shines when it’s served with vegetables.
+I love balsamic roasted carrots and balsamic green beans, and asparagus roasted, my radicchio salad recipe and mini Hasselback potatoes drizzled with glaze.

-Homemade balsamic glaze lasts about 7 to 10 days in an airtight container.
+Homemade glaze lasts about 7 to 10 days in an airtight container.

 Ingredients